 Considerations and Limitations

-This section lists considerations and known limitations of Veeam Explorer for Microsoft Exchange.
+This section lists considerations and limitations of Veeam Explorer for Microsoft Exchange.

 - Veeam Explorer for Microsoft Exchange does not support restore using PowerShell Direct, VIX API or vSphere Automation API.

 - Sending objects that exceed 3 MB in size may fail.
 To fix this issue, install this Microsoft update.

 - Bulk restore (restore of multiple objects) is not supported for public folder mailboxes.
 Use the regular per-object restore instead.

 - To restore In-Place Hold Items or Litigation Hold Items to the original location, consider the following: